 – George Baird, music producer, sound engineer and CAP alumnus

 All applicants will be asked to provide: personal and educational information, documentation of their education experience, a portfolio and a personal introduction (which can be submitted as a written statement of motivation or a video/audio clip).
+Visit our How To Apply page for more detail.

 MINIMUM ENTRY REQUIREMENTS